-Leave must be used in half-day increments.
+Leave must be used in half-day increments for positions that require a substitute.
+For all other staff, leave shall be recorded on an hourly basis.
 However, if a staff member is taking intermittent family and medical leave, leave shall be recorded in one-hour increments.
 Earned comp time must be used before any available paid state and local leave.
 Unless a staff member requests a different order, available paid state and local leave will be used in the following order: